 MX focuses on various digital touchpoints.
 It’s about streamlining and optimizing user experience across the digital channels and modalities where interactions can occur: mobile, voice, online, gesture, in-app, etc.

-Example: A user contacts a service and support chatbot on their mobile phone, asks a question using natural language queries (through typing or voice input) and gets an answer to their question.
+Example: A user contacts a customer support chatbot on their mobile phone, asks a question using natural language queries (through typing or voice input) and gets an answer to their question.
+This demonstrates effective customer interaction and service.

 Total experience brings together CX, UX, EX, and MX by leveraging a digital ecosystem of adaptable platforms, artificial intelligence (AI), data, and content.